 It will take your breath away!

-At 165 metres, the Montreal Tower is the tallest inclined tower in the world!
+At 165 metres, the Olympic Park Tower is the tallest inclined tower in the world!
 Its 45-degree angle is awe-inspiring, especially when you consider that the Leaning Tower of Pisa’s tilt is only 5 degrees!

 From its summit, visitors can admire the entire Greater Montreal region and up to 80 kilometres of the St. Lawrence River valley.
 A breathtaking panorama, it has been awarded a three-star rating—the highest available—by the renowned Michelin Guide!